mauricioarauujo/spaceship-titanic/README.md

 We are pleased to share our journey of learning and applying MLOps with you in this project.

-## Getting Started

-1. Clone this repository: `git clone https://github.com/mauricioarauujo/spaceship-titanic.git`
-2. Install the necessary dependencies: `make install` for runtime and `make install-dev` for development.
-3. Explore the Kedro workflow in [src/](src/).
-4. Monitor and manage your experiments in MLflow.
-5. Run the training pipeline with the command: `kedro run`
-6. For experiment/run visualizations and models saved with MLflow, run the command: `kedro mlflow ui`
-7. [EXTRA] To run individual pipelines, execute the command: `kedro run -p {pipeline_name}`.
-Pipeline names are in [src/spaceship_titanic/pipeline_registry.py](src/spaceship_titanic/pipeline_registry.py) (for example, `kedro run -p pp` will run the preprocessing pipeline).

 ## Workflow

 Our workflow follows the Kedro structure: